lucamaf/psychic-happiness/README.md

 https://dev.to/tylerauerbeck/deploying-bitnami-s-postgres-helm-chart-on-openshift-1mcl
 https://github.com/bitnami/charts/tree/master/bitnami/mongodb
-with values from [here](config-resources/values.yaml) *the modification I introduced are related to securitycontext and are needed to deploy safely on top of OpenShift*
+with values from [here](config-resources/values.yaml) *the modification I introduced are related to securitycontext and are needed to deploy correctly on top of OpenShift*

 kamelet source mongodb